-At Perpetual, good corporate governance includes a genuine commitment to the ASX Corporate Governance Council Corporate Governance Principles and Recommendations 4th Edition ("Principles").
+At Perpetual, good corporate governance includes a genuine commitment to the ASX Corporate Governance Council Principles and Recommendations 4th Edition ("Principles").

-The directors of the Responsible Entity are committed to implementing high standards of corporate governance in operating the Trust and, to the extent applicable to registered managed investment schemes, are guided by the values and principles set out in Perpetual's Corporate Responsibility Statement and the Principles.
-The Responsible Entity is pleased to advise that, to the extent the Principles are applicable to registered managed investment schemes; its practices are largely consistent with the Principles.
+The Directors of the Responsible Entity are committed to implementing high standards of corporate governance in operating the Trust and, to the extent applicable to registered schemes, are guided by the values and principles set out in Perpetual's Corporate Responsibility Statement and the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations ("Principles").
+The Responsible Entity is pleased to advise that, to the extent the Principles are applicable to registered schemes; its practices are largely consistent with the Principles.

-As a leading responsible entity, the Responsible Entity operates a number of registered managed investment schemes ("Schemes").
+As a leading independent responsible entity, the Responsible Entity operates a number of registered managed investment schemes ("Schemes").
 The Schemes include the Trust as well as other schemes that are listed on the ASX.
 The Responsible Entity's approach in relation to corporate governance in operating the Trust is consistent with its approach in relation to the Schemes generally.